ExpiryEats/ExpiryEats/docs/source/managers.rst

 Filtering Recipes
 -----------------

-To implement a functional search feature, the Recipe Manager has a filterRecipes function:\n ``List<Recipe> filterRecipes(String? searchTerm, List<Recipe> allRecipes) -> List<Recipe>``
+To implement a functional search feature, the Recipe Manager has a filterRecipes function:

+``List<Recipe> filterRecipes(String? searchTerm, List<Recipe> allRecipes) -> List<Recipe>``

 * searchTerm - The string to search for.